mikejcKS/pve-qemu-virglrenderer/README.md

 apt update
-apt install aptitude ##use aptitude to solve any dependency issues that arise like librados-dev apt build-dep qemu virglrenderer
+apt install aptitude ##use aptitude to solve any dependency issues that arise like librados-dev

+aptitude install librados-dev

+do not accept the first option, so enter n

+allow the second option, enter y

+apt build-dep qemu virglrenderer

 apt install git build-essential